weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 n= ao
 Proof (a) Suppose p, »p and let V be a neighborhood of p.
-For some ¢ > 0, the conditions d(g,p) <&,qe X imply q € V. Correspond- ing to this &, there exists N such that n> N implies d(p,,p) <s Thus n> N implies p, € V.
+For some c > 0, the conditions d(g,p) <&,qe X imply q € V. Correspond- ing to this &, there exists N such that n> N implies d(p,,p) <s Thus n> N implies p, € V.

 Conversely, suppose every neighborhood of p contains all but finitely many of the p,.
-Fix ¢ > 0, and let V be the set of all q € X such that d(p,q) <e.
-By assumption, there exists N (corresponding to this V) such that p, € V if n> N. Thus d(p,,p) <é& if n> N; hence p, —p.
+Fix c > 0, and let V be the set of all q € X such that d(p,q) <e.
+By assumption, there exists N (corresponding to this V) such that p, € V if n> N. Thus d(p,,p) <é& if n> N; hence p, -p.
 NUMERICAL SEQUENCES AND SERIES 49

 (hb) Lete>0 be given.
 There exist integers N, N' such that